xphillyx/PostSharp.Samples/PostSharp.Samples.CustomLogging/README.md

 `PostSharp.Patterns.Diagnostics.LogAttribute` aspect.

 The `LogAttribute` aspect works out of the box.
 The `LogAttribute` aspect is highly optimized for run-time performance, multithreading and reentrance.
 You can set up logging in a few minutes without modifying your existing source code.
-TODO: backends (shortly)

 See http://doc.postsharp.net/logging.